MRC-Epid/QC_Garmin/README.md

 # Output
 The script produces output for each Participant/data folder, it appends the QC data for each participant into one .csv and produces one graph as .png for each participant.
 The variables in the .csv come from both the data contained in the data files itself and the derived output from the QC process.
 These files can be consolidated and reviewed accordingly.
 The files will be saved with the current time stamp and therefore won't overwrite any .csv or .png even if the QC has already been run on the given data files.
 An overview of how to interpret the QC output is specified in the file 'Data_quality_checks.docx'.

+It is furthermore possible to create an interactive plot, which allows you to look at the data in more detail through zooming.